 Any researcher planning to work with ionizing or non-ionizing materials should contact the Radiation Safety Officer for required radiation safety training.

 For projects that require a full review and that will be submitted to federal/non-federal funding agencies, a sixty (60) day lead time is recommended.
 For research that is not funded externally, a thirty (30) day lead time will generally suffice.

 Any researcher planning to submit a proposal to an external sponsor that involves the use of radioactive materials must complete appropriate documents with the Sponsored Projects Office.

-If you have questions, please contact Esther Pham, Director of Research Compliance and Integrity (408) 554-5591 or the University Radiation Safety Officer.
+If you have questions, please contact the Director of Research Compliance and Integrity at (408) 554-5591 or the University Radiation Safety Officer.